jlinoff/pam/README.md

 reasonable compromise; three is suitable for low-value accounts and for places where you would notice and could recover from a compromise.

-Note that [Breached Passwords](#breached-passwords) will not warn you about this.
-Its local entropy estimate measures length and character variety, not dictionary structure, so it scores a three-word password far higher than the 40 bits above and raises no objection.
-The corpus check still applies — a memorable password that has appeared in a breach is still reported — but the structural check cannot see word-based weakness.
+[Breached Passwords](#breached-passwords) applies these figures.
+Since v2.4.0 its entropy estimate recognises word-based passwords and scores them by word count rather than by length, so a three-word password is reported as roughly 40 bits and rejected against the 60-bit floor.
+Before that it measured only length and character variety, scored the same password at 118 bits, and raised no objection at all.

 ##### Why not just use a bigger dictionary?